Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Clarence Park has 11 active public transport stops.
-These are a mix of train and bus stations.
-They are served by 18 different routes that together provide 1,659 weekly passenger trips.
+These include train and bus services.
+There are 17 different routes operating in total.

 Frequently Asked Questions - Transport